What will we do to guide all learners if they don't know it, know it already or need other supports?

 The environment in which students learn and the support they are offered to meet their individual needs is just as important as solid curriculum, instruction, and systems of continuous improvement and assessment.
 Students need to know they are safe and their needs will be met, no matter what those needs are.

-Key Core Work Process for Establishing Learning Culture and Environment
+Key Core Work Process for Establishing Learning Environment and Culture

-The mission of the Learning Culture and Environment key core work
+The mission of the Learning Environment and Culture key core work

 process is to assist schools with creating safe, inviting and engaging learning